The Symptoms, Causes, and Treatment of Polycystic Ovary Syndrome (PCOS)

 What is Polycystic Ovary Syndrome (PCOS)?

 PCOS is one of the most common, but treatable, causes of infertility in women .
 Between 5% and 10% of women between 15 and 44, or during the years you can have children, have PCOS.
-Most women find out they have PCOS in their 20s and 30s, when they have problems getting pregnant and see their doctor.
+Most women find out they have this in their 20s and 30s when they have problems getting pregnant and see their doctor.
 But PCOS can happen at any age after puberty.
-Women of all races and ethnicities are at risk of PCOS.
-Your risk of PCOS may be higher if you have obesity or if you have a mother, sister, or aunt with PCOS.
+Women of all races and ethnicities are at risk.
+Your risk may be higher if you have obesity or if you have a mother, sister, or aunt with PCOS.

 Polycystic ovary syndrome ( often referred to as PCOS) is a common hormone disorder that affects 5%-10% of women.
-Like all syndromes, PCOS is a collection of problems that are found together.
-Not all women with PCOS have all the same symptoms.
+Like all syndromes, PCOS is a collection of problems that are found together and not all women have all the same symptoms.
 To be diagnosed with PCOS, a woman must have 2 of 3 possible issues:

 - chronic lack of ovulation (anovulation),

 - chronic high testosterone (hormone) levels (hyperandrogenism), and

 - ovaries that have multiple small cysts containing eggs (polycystic).